-If reducing the work of cutting the lawn is your priority, a robotic mower is also a good option as it will look after the lawn by itself.
-Alternatively, you might like to pay for someone to cut the lawn and get rid of your mower entirely.
+Assuming reducing the work of cutting the lawn is your priority, a robotic mower (also known as a robot lawn mower) is a good option as it will look after the lawn by itself.
+Alternatively, you could opt to pay for someone to cut the lawn and get rid of your mower entirely.

-If you have less than an acre of lawn to cut, then a ride-on mower with the cutting deck towards the front or even in front of the front wheels is a good bet.
+If you have less than an acre of lawn to cut, a ride-on mower with the cutting deck towards the front (or even ahead of the front wheels) is a good bet.
 The engine sits at the back and they’re small, manoeuvrable machines, ideal for cutting around flower beds, trees and under furniture.

 Ride-on mower features to look for:

 Generally, lawn tractors are larger than ride-on mowers.
 They have the engine in front and the seat behind, and rotary cutting blades under the seat.
 They have more powerful engines than ride-on mowers, which makes them suitable for large areas and tough terrain.